AlpBilgin/notes/README.md

  `npm config set prefix '~/.npm-global'` to set it as new global install prefix export it to environment `export PATH=~/.npm-global/bin:$PATH` 2 install pnpm.
 Then use pnpm to install n.
-Use npm only when switching to an older node where n breaks pnpm.
-3
-node-gyp needs python 2.7 somewhere in the environment
+Use npm only when something breaks, pnpm will never be 100% there 3 node-gyp needs python 2.7 somewhere in the environment